 There are many advantages to truck driving as an independent contractor:

-• More flexibility in your work.
-This allows you to choose your own hours and what jobs you’re willing to accept.
-Whether you’re looking to spend more time with your family or go on vacation, you have the flexibility to do so.
+- More flexibility in your work.
+This allows you to choose the days you work and what loads and routes you’re willing to accept.
+Whether you’re looking to spend more time with your family, care for a loved one, attend graduations, or go on vacation, you have the flexibility to do so.

-• Broader Work Experience.
+- Broader Work Experience.
 Working as a self- employed driver you can drive for different companies, drive different types of trucks, take different runs and make different types of deliveries without applying for a new job and starting at a different company.
-Many Flex drivers like the variety of work and routes while expanding their resumes.
+Many of our flex drivers like the variety of work and routes while expanding their resumes.

-• Tax deductions.
+- Tax deductions.
 As a 1099 worker, you are classified as a self-employed contractor and allowed to take higher income tax deductions than W-2 employees.
-Tax deductions can be gas mileage, meals, home office expenses, supplies/equipment, cell phone bills and more.
-If you’re used to being a W-2 employee, the initial shift to 1099 can come with a learning curve, however, there is a lot of tax software available that makes tax tracking and filing a breeze.
+Tax deductions include gas mileage, maintenance, truck payments, insurance, lodging, meals, home office expenses, supplies/equipment, cell phone bills and more.
+If you’re used to being a W-2 employee, the initial shift to 1099 can come with a learning curve, however, there is a lot of tax software available that makes expense tracking, tax preparation and filing a breeze.

 Interested in working for Fundamental Labor Strategies?
 View our available jobs and apply online today!